 What Are Baby Bed Bugs?

 Baby bed bugs are the immature form of bed bugs that hatch from eggs.
-They are roughly the size of a pinhead and translucent or pale in color.
+They are roughly the size of a pinhead and translucent or pale.
 After feeding, they become reddish-brown, making them easier to identify.
 These nymphs must go through five stages of molting before becoming adults, requiring a blood meal before each molt.

 Unlike other small red bugs, baby bed bugs pose a direct nuisance to humans by feeding on blood, typically at night.
 Their bites can lead to skin irritation, allergic reactions, and even psychological stress in extreme cases.